hckh3x/TeamDisaster/DI-TDE/README.md

 - Fov of player has been changed from 62.5 to 97.5, trying to get realistic gamesense
 - Fov on boat has been changed to 85 from 60 and boost mode (when accelerate it) to 45 from 60.
 This trying to simulate a speed-fov-realistic visual effect.
 - Quick Slot count set as default 8 (no level influenced) stucked.
 - Now "performance mode" its a really performance mode.
 Lowest settings possible to runs as hell.
+(At least 1GB vram).
-- Quality mode: its highest settings for beauty video settings
+- Quality mode: its highest settings for beauty video settings (At least 4GB vram).
 - Regeneration has decreased to 15hp, slower speed and hardest health stuffs.
 - Carriable objects are more balanced...
 - More damage receive by zombis.
 Bite: 70 (from 11), hands: 20 (from 7) and more angle to be biten: 80 (from 60)